ikreymer/webarchive-indexing/README.md

 WebArchive Url Indexing
 =======================

 This project contains several scripts (MapReduce jobs) for generating url indexes of web archive collections, ususally containing large number of of WARC (or ARC) files.
 The scripts are designed to ran in Hadoop or Amazon EMR to process terabytes or even petabytes of web archive content.
+Additionally, thanks to flexibility of the MRJob library, the scripts can also run on a local machine to build an index cluster.

+To install [dependencies](#dependencies): `pip install -r requirements.txt`

-## Initial Setup and Usage
+## Initial Setup and Usage -- EMR Usage

 *Note: At this time, the scripts are configured to work with EMR and have been tested with CommonCrawl data set.
 Eventually, the tools will be generalized to work on any Hadoop cluster.*